-Paleo exercise is based on the same principle as the Paleo diet: do what you’re designed to do.
-In this sense, Paleo exercise can be as radical a departure from standard American practice as the Paleo diet: “exercise” means incorporating movement into your whole life, not just starting your day with an hour at the gym.
+Paleo exercise is based on the same principle as Paleo: do what you're designed to do.
+In this sense, Paleo exercise can be as radical a departure from standard American practice as Paleo: “exercise” means incorporating movement into your whole life, not just starting your day with an hour at the gym.
 Essentially, exercise should complement your healthy diet in strengthening and supporting a body capable of meeting real-world physical challenges.

 If you already eat Paleo, you know advantages of eating the way you were built to eat; unsurprisingly, moving the way you were built to move has similar benefits.
 As well as preparing you to face the physical demands of an unpredictable world, exercise improves your immune system, lowers your risk of diabetes, osteoporosis, and stroke, promotes heart health, and increases longevity – and even more importantly, it keeps your body strong and your immune system functioning even as you age, so you can still enjoy your “golden years.”
 Getting regular exercise also improves your quality of life by reducing stress, preventing depression, improving memory, and helping you sleep better.
 Of course, let's not forget about the fact that exercise is a great tool to develop a good looking, lean and muscular body.
 There's nothing wrong in desiring and developing a sexy physique.
 The Paleo approach to fitness allows your body to reap all the rewards of physical activity, while avoiding the possible negative effects of forcing your body to move in ways it wasn’t designed for.